kjendrzyca/best-practices/README.md

 ##SOLID:
 - Liskov - if you surprise developer - know that something bad happens.

+##Architecture
+- I define architecture as a word we use when we want to talk about design but want to puff it up to make it sound important
+- Making something easy to change makes the overall system a little more complex, and making everything easy to change makes the entire system very complex

 ##Planning
 - Hofstadter's Law: It always takes longer than you expect, even when you take into account [Hofstadter's Law](http://en.wikipedia.org/wiki/Hofstadter%27s_law).